sintijab/sintijab.github.io/libs/storybook/src/projects/markdown/en/we-value-your-privacy.md

 Jason Mayes “Web Apps of the Future With Web AI” on JSNation [https://portal.gitnation.org/contents/web-apps-of-the-future-with-web-ai](https://portal.gitnation.org/contents/web-apps-of-the-future-with-web-ai)

-Thanks for the photos and beautiful event at Kapitein Anna to the JSNation team!
+Thanks to the JSNation team and GitNation for the photos and beautiful event at Kapitein Anna!